Political Science (POLS)

 POLS 399 Directed Reading and Research (V) Pre: consent.

-POLS 406 Senior Seminar in Political Science (3) Discussion of issues and questions of concern to graduating seniors in political science, including substantial research project.
-Pre: 390 (or concurrent) or senior standing or consent.
-DS
+POLS 401 Senior Seminar in Political Science (3) Discussion of issues and questions of concern to graduating seniors in political science.
+Topical focus varies.
+Pre: senior standing.

 POLS 500 Master's Plan B/C Studies (1) Enrollment for degree completion.
 Pre: master's Plan B or C candidate and consent.